samuelchau/metwebgisdocs/userguide/source/gui_overview.rst

 .. figure:: images/gui_mainpage_numbered.png

-   Main Display Window showing the Map module
+   Main Display Window showing the Map module.
+See table below for the descriptions of the numbered components.

 .. table:: Interface Description
    :widths: 8 50